langmead-lab/recount-pump/README.md

 https://github.com/langmead-lab/recount-pump/tree/master/projects/common/creds

-Conceptually there is the `project` level configuration (covered above) and the `cluster` level configuration.
+Conceptually there is the `project` level configuration (covered above) and the `cluster` level configuration (covered later in this README).
 There is usually only one `project` level configuration, but there could be more than one `cluster` level configuration for the same `project`.
-This is part of the grid computing approach.
+This is a key feature of the grid computing approach.

 ## Initializing the Project Model